pmcfadin/cassandra-dev-news-agent/README.md

 5. Content Generation:
    - Use the LLM to generate a weekly summary of changes in Markdown format.
    - Implement templates using `jinja2` for consistent formatting of the MD file.
+   - Add date stamps to generated files for easy tracking and organization.

 6. Notification System:
    - Integrate with Discord API to post updates and share the generated MD file link to the Planet Cassandra Discord server in a dedicated "dev-changes" channel.